Using Azure tags to manage your cloud spend

 Apptio currently has the ability to automatically download billing usage information directly from the most popular cloud providers—including Microsoft Azure.
 For Azure (as well as other cloud providers), tagging information is included on each billing line item.
 Apptio will include that tagging information when the bill is downloaded.
 Once part of a data set within Apptio, the tagging column (remember, all tags will show up in a single column) can be made usable with Apptio’s data transformation technology—splitting each tag up into a column, plus value arrangement.
 This is why it is so critical that tags are applied consistently.

-Visit Apptio to learn more about cloud cost management.
+Visit Apptio to learn more about cloud business management.